totuni/esp-studio-examplesII/Utilities/StateDB/README.md

 1. Open the project in SAS Event Stream Processing Studio and select the getMaxByGroup window.
 2. In the right pane, expand **Database Query**.
    - `Redis prefix`: Enables you to set a unique prefix for the Redis hash table.
 The prefix must be the same as the prefix that you set in the saveToRedis window so that it can perform a lookup.
 The default value is **stream**.
    - `Query`: This table sets the query condition.
 This is the condition used to query data from the Redis hash table before performing aggregation.
 In this example, all records are selected from the Redis table where the `sensor_group` from the Input event matches the `SENSOR_GROUP` field in the Redis hash table.
-The aggregation function is then applied in the output mapping.
+Then, the aggregation function is applied in the output mapping.
    - `Time field`: Defines the time reference used for retention counting.
 The default value is **(use system clock)**, but you can change it and specify a timestamp field from the Input event.
 3. Click ![output schema](/Utilities/StateDB/img/output-schema-icon.png).
 4. Click ![edit icon](/Utilities/StateDB/img/edit-icon.png).
 The following fields are listed: